nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/cr-cache.md

 - Suitable for hundreds of repositories
 - Thousands of package revisions per repository
 - Memory usage proportional to package count
-- For larger deployments, consider DB Cache
+- For larger deployments, consider using the DB Cache

 ### Repository Lifecycle